bhupendra700/petshop-devops/README.md

 Project Features:
 --------------------------
 ### All users:
-*   <b>Comprehensive Product Page:</b> The product page features pagination and allows users to filter products based on entered keywords, categories, price range, or creation date.
+*   <b>Comprehensive Product Page:</b> The products page features pagination and allows users to filter products based on entered keywords, and categories.
+Products could also be sorted by price or creation date.
 *   <b>Complete Shopping Cart and Payment/Order Creation:</b> Users can seamlessly add items to their cart, proceed to checkout, and complete the payment process to place orders.
 *   <b>User Registration and Login:</b> New users can register using their email address and password, and existing users can log in to their accounts.
 *   <b>User Profile Management:</b> Users can access their profiles to edit personal information, set default shipping addresses, and view their order history.